 How many of you have ever turned in a final deliverable to a client only to have them say that that wasn’t what they wanted?
 The reasons as to why we miss the mark often vary, but more often than not, it typically boils down to us skipping research and opening our design program of choice right away.

 In any UX project, the briefing phase is referred to as the discovery phase.
 It is an important part of the process and really sets the stage for what it is to come.
-This step, if done right, will set you and your team up for success.
+No matter if it's done in a workshop, a Zoom meeting, or sent by email, this step - if done right -will set you and your team up for success.
 In particular it involves activities such as:

 - Defining the problem: Set expectations and avoid last minute changes.